 Even though Samui and Bali islands do not exactly play in the same league, they are both among the favourite holiday destinations in Southeast Asia.
-On this page, we’ve tried to compare these two islands through their pros and cons on a variety of key topics, such as beaches, hotels, food, culture, activities, and more.
+Through this Go Guide, we’ve tried to compare these 2 islands through their pros and cons on a variety of key topics, such as beaches, hotels, food, culture, activities, and more.

 This comparison should hopefully help you to make an educated choice on where your next holiday should be; Thailand or Indonesia, Samui or Bali?
-Let’s start this Samui vs Bali fun fight: to my left, the middleweight champion of Thailand’s islands and the beach party paradise – Koh Samui!
+Let’s start this Samui vs Bali fun fight: "To my left, the middleweight champion of Thailand’s islands and the beach party paradise – Koh Samui!
 And to my right, the heavyweight champion of the backpacker world and surfer’s heaven – Bali!
-Seconds out, round 1…Read More
+Seconds out, round 1…"

 - Ang Thong Adventure Tour

 - Ko Tao & Ko Nang Yuan Snorkeling Tour

 - Sea Kayaking at Ang Thong Marine Park

 - Around the Island Tour

 - Temples & City Tour

 - Red Baron Junk Sailing Tour with Transfers